-6.3 2 meter temperature
+c.
+2-m temperature

-What is interesting in the experiments performed here, is that basically all other screen level variables, such as two meter temperature, benefit from the inclusion of radar radial velocity.
+What is interesting in the experiments performed here, is that basically all other screen level variables, such as 2-m temperature, benefit from the inclusion of radar radial velocity.
 This shows that the impact of reflectivity, and possibly other observations, is also increased when the radial velocity is assimilated.
-To illustrate this, Figure 10 shows a verification in the same way as in Figure 6 but for temperature (T2m) at two meter height.
+To illustrate this, Fig. 10 shows a verification in the same way as in Fig. 6 but for temperature (T2m) at 2-m height.

-Both Exp1 and Exp3 show a positive impact from the radial velocity assimilation with a slightly better impact for Exp3 compared to the reference run.
-In fact there is a positive impact for T2m throughout the entire 24 hour forecast period for the case with higher density radial velocity information (Exp3).
+Both Exp1 and Exp3 show a positive impact from the radial velocity assimilation with a slightly better impact for Exp3 relative to the reference run.
+In fact, there is a positive impact for T2m throughout the entire 24-h forecast period for the case with higher density radial velocity information (Exp3).

-When the two experiments including radial velocities are compared to each other, i.e. comparing Exp1 and Exp3, it can be seen, in Figure 11, that there is a significant positive impact in Exp3 for forecast ranges of 5 to 10 hours lead time.
+When the two experiments including radial velocities are compared with each other, that is, in comparing Exp1 and Exp3, it can be seen, in Fig. 11, that there is a significant positive impact in Exp3 for forecast ranges of 5-10-h lead time.